 Finding a dishwasher company that caters for your every need can be both time consuming and difficult.
-Dishwashers Direct will provide you with the right advice, the correct machine for your needs and guarantee to be the lowest price available anywhere.
+Aventus Group will provide you with the right advice, the correct machine for your needs and guarantee to be the lowest price available anywhere.

-Our Information Centre contains useful information helping you understand how to begin your search for a new or replacements dishwasher.
-We look at various aspects of the dishwasher purchase to help you identify the type of washer for your business.
+Our Information Centre contains useful information helping you understand how to begin your search for a new or replacement dishwasher.
+We look at various aspects of the dishwasher purchase to help you identify the correct type of washer for your business.

 When the dishwasher is ready to be operated you can load the dishwasher